-Bram Van Camp (Antwerp °1980) graduated from the Royal Flemish Conservatory of Music in Antwerp (2003) where he studied the violin, chamber music, composition, music analysis, counterpoint and fugue.
+Bram Van Camp (Antwerp °1980) graduated from the Royal Conservatoire of Antwerp (2003) where he studied the violin, chamber music, composition, music analysis, counterpoint and fugue.
 He studied composition under Wim Henderickx (1998-2005) and Theo Loevendie (2003- 2005) at the Conservatory of Amsterdam.
-His works contain solo and chamber music, ensemble works, orchestral music (including a symphony called Tetrahedron ), a Violin Concerto and Piano Concerto and a song cycle (The Feasts of Fear and Agony, inspired by poems by the Flemish poet Paul Van Ostaijen).
+His works contain solo and chamber music, ensemble works, orchestral music, a Violin Concerto, a Piano Concerto and 2 song cycles (‘The Feasts of Fear and Agony’, for soprano and ensemble, and ‘Träume’ for mezzo-soprano and orchestra).

 He has received many prizes for his work as a composer: in 1999 he won the Aquarius Composition Competition with ‘Rhapsody for violin and orchestra’.
 In 2002 he won the BAP prize (Belgian Artistic Promotion) awarded by SABAM, for his ‘Trio for clarinet, viola and piano’ (2000).
 His String Quartet (2004) and his ‘The Feasts of Fear and Agony’ (2012) were selected for the ISCM Catalogue (International Society for Contemporary Music).
 In 2007 he won the ‘Jeugd en Muziek Prijs voor Compositie’ (Youth & Music Award for Composition) and in 2014 his String Quartet (2004) won the second prize at the International Composition Contest ‘New Note’ in Croatia.
 ‘Music for 3 instruments was selected’ for the ISCM World Music Days 2018 in Beijing and he was awarded with the KLARA and the SABAM For Culture Award ‘Composer of the Year’ (2019).